Home advantage: Neutral venues

 For certain sporting events, home advantage may be removed by use of a neutral venue.
-This may be a national stadium that is not a home stadium to any club (for example Wembley Stadium hosts the FA Cup Final and semi-finals).
+This may be a national stadium that is not a home stadium to any club (for example, Wembley Stadium hosts the FA Cup Final and semi-finals).
 Alternatively the neutral venue may be the home stadium of another club, such as was used historically to stage FA Cup semi-finals.

+The venue may also be neutral in atmosphere by order of the organizing body, with commercial advertising, either permanent or virtual, covered up or disallowed outside the sanctioning body's approved sponsors, including the venue's own naming rights, which is common in tournaments such as the UEFA Champions League and FIFA World Cup; for instance, Mercedes-Benz Stadium in Atlanta is known instead as "Atlanta Stadium", or Milan's Mediolanum Forum becomes the Forum di Milano, when ad neutrality is required.

-If the venue is chosen before the start of the competition however, it is still possible for one team to gain home field advantage.
-For example, in the European Cup/UEFA Champions League, there have been four instances where a club has managed to reach the final hosted in its own stadium (1957, 1965, 1984, and 2012).
+If the venue is chosen before the start of the competition, however, it is still possible for one team to gain home field advantage.
+For example, in the European Cup/UEFA Champions League, there have been four instances in which a club has managed to reach the final hosted in its own stadium (1957, 1965, 1984, and 2012).
 Most recently Bayern Munich played (and lost) the 2012 final at their home stadium of Allianz Arena, as it was chosen as the venue in January 2010.
 In the Champions League Final, however, if the "home" shirt colors of both teams conflict (e.g. both are red) then there is a draw which assigns one of the teams their "away" shirt.
 The NFL's Super Bowl is also played in a venue chosen years in advance of the game.
 Super Bowl LV in 2021 was the first Super Bowl in which one of the participating teams was playing in its home stadium, as the Tampa Bay Buccaneers played at Raymond James Stadium in Tampa, Florida.
 The next year saw the Los Angeles Rams play Super Bowl LVI at their home of SoFi Stadium in Inglewood, California.
 Both games were awarded to their respective locations in 2017.
 Two other Super Bowls (XIV in 1980 and XIX in 1985) were played in neutral stadiums in the market area of one of the participating teams.
 Regardless, tickets are allocated equally between both competing teams, even if one happens to be playing in its own stadium.